 8 34 C.F.R. § 106.40(b)(5).
-A school may only require medical certification if (1) it requires the same certification of all students participating in the class or activity, (2) a certain level of physical ability is actually necessary to participate in the class or activity, and (3) the certification is not used as a basis for unlawful discrimination.
+A school may only require certification if (1) a certain level of physical ability is actually necessary to participate in the class or activity, (2) it requires the same certification of all students participating in the class or activity and (3) the information obtained is not used as a basis for unlawful discrimination.